-I am committed to improving the mental health of the clients we work with through upholding the values of inclusivity, going the extra mile, friendliness and compassion.
+I am committed to improving the mental health of the clients I work with through upholding the values of inclusivity, going the extra mile, friendliness and compassion.

 I am guided by the main common aspirations my clients share with me:

 “Thank you, makes me feel at ease, professional and consistent always.”

 “Felt listened to, very friendly, understanding and reassuring.”

 “I felt well supported whilst taking responsibility for my recovery, as a result I felt confident to try a new job.”

 My core profession is in mental health nursing where I have about eight years post registration experience.
 During this time, I have successfully worked as a mental health nurse starting as a Staff Nurse on an in-patient Forensic Ward.
 After about two years I had the opportunity to work as a Community Psychiatric Nurse (CPN) within a secondary mental health service where I successfully held this post for about five years.
 During this time, I focused on using CBT principles and interventions in my work with patients.
 I managed my own caseload which was a mixed caseload with common mental health problems and others with severe and enduring mental health problems.
 I started noticing that working in a structured way with my patients helped them make progress through their recovery journey with good outcomes.
 I also had the opportunity to do a Master’s programme in psychosocial interventions (MSc in Advanced Practice Mental Health Nursing).
 After the successful completion of my Master’s degree, I developed further interest in Cognitive Behaviour Therapy (CBT) having been inspired by its positive outcomes in my practice.